 Surgical team prepares for an eye surgery at the Vila Central Hospital Eye Clinic.
 Vanuatu is an early implementer of the WHO Action Framework on safe and affordable surgery.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

-Lifesavers rescues a drowning swimmer during a mockup lifesaving practice at Aoshima Beach in Miyazaki, Miyazaki Prefecture, south western Japan, 10 July 2021.
+Lifesavers rescues a drowning swimmer during a mockup lifesaving practice at Aoshima Beach in Miyazaki, Miyazaki Prefecture, south western Japan.
 Japan Lifesaving Association has worked for drowning prevention program to educate new licensed lifesavers and conduct the junior programs for water safety as well as using and developing new technology to assist lifesaving activities.

 Candidates and the voluntary support team of HKLSS help set up and clean up the examination venue.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.